 Students must earn a grade of "C" or better in all required courses for this AAS degree.

-Students must earn a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale.
-Students must earn at least 20 of the certificate credits from CAC.
+- a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale; - at least 20 of the certificate credits from CAC.